 In the bigger picture, that means thinking thinking systematically, and doing things systematically.
 There needs to be an understanding of what is important, and what isn’t, and a plan for working through those things.
-I wrote about my system for getting things done in 2018 – and the fundamentals of that are still in use today.
+That’s the big picture thinking.

 Working at speed

 The small picture matters too.

 If you can take less time to (say) copy and paste text when you are working on a document, then you will finish that document a little more quickly than you otherwise might have.